How to use filters in the planner

 This filter helps you organize your content based on specific content categories.

-By selecting a category, you can easily view posts that belong to that category, making it easier to manage your content strategy.
+By selecting a category, you can easily view posts that belong to it, making it easier to manage your overall content strategy.

 FAQs